MicrosoftDocs/azure-media-services/media-services/latest/security-private-endpoint-streaming-endpoint-how-to.md

 ---
 title: Create a private endpoint for a Streaming Endpoint
 description: This article shows you how to use a private endpoint with a Streaming Endpoint.
-You'll be creating a private endpoint resource which is a link between a virtual network and a streaming endpoint.
 This deployment creates a network interface IP address inside the virtual network.
 The private endpoint allows you to connect the network interface in the private network to the streaming endpoint in the Media Services account.
 You'll also be creating DNS zones which pass the private IP addresses.
 author: IngridAtMicrosoft
 ms.service: media-services
 ms.topic: how-to
-ms.date: 06/06/2022
+ms.date: 06/07/2022
 ms.author: inhenkel
 ---